 All glass surfaces should be cleaned on a regular basis with any commercial household-type glass cleaner.
-Never use an abrasive type cleaner.
-Use caution when cleaning inside rear windows equipped with electric defrosters.
-Do not use scrapers or other sharp instruments which may scratch the elements.

 Instrument Panel Cover

 The instrument panel cover has a low glare surface which minimizes reflections in the windshield.
 Do not use protectants or other products which may cause undesirable reflections.
 Use soap and warm water to restore the low glare surface.